higorcamposs/zabbix-huawei-nce/README.md

 ---
 > **📢 If you have any considerations, suggestions, or questions, feel free to contact me!
 I am available to help.**

+> **👤 For detailed instructions on how to create user in the Huawei NCE, please refer to the documentation available in the `users` directory.**

 ---
 This template monitors the active alerts in the NCE.